Dan4ik7/Dan4ik7/README.md

-- 📫You can send me an email on: mirondany13@gmail.com
+- 📫Mail me on: mirondany13@gmail.com

 <!---
 Dan4ik7/Dan4ik7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.